 Reasons for leaving and measures to help increase retention

 Pay was seen as the single most important reason for adult social care staff leaving their jobs, followed by better job opportunities elsewhere and the challenging nature of the work.
 Similarly when care workers were asked during the Covid-19 pandemic why they have considered leaving their job, pay, working conditions and impact on mental health were the most important reasons.
-There is evidence that large numbers of providers have used (financial) incentives (pay (76%) and retention incentives (53%) to help mitigate recruitment and retention challenges.
+There is evidence that large numbers of providers have used (financial) incentives (pay (76%) and retention incentives (53%)) to help mitigate recruitment and retention challenges.
 This may have been facilitated in part by a recent government initiative providing additional funding to local authorities via the Fair Cost of Care Fund, enabling local authorities to an extent to raise the fee they pay to care providers.

-Similarly, a study investigating direct care staff turnover within the social care sector using the adult social care workforce development dataset (ASC-WDS), found ‘that everything else being equal, wages and employment conditions (i.e., full-time contracts and contracts with guaranteed working hours) significantly reduce job separation’.
+Similarly, a study investigating direct care staff turnover within the social care sector using the adult social care workforce development dataset (ASC-WDS), found ‘that everything else being equal, wages and employment conditions (i.e. full-time contracts and contracts with guaranteed working hours) significantly reduce job separation’.

+Also using ASC-WDS, another study analysing the combined effect of several aspects of employment found a large reduction in retention between those ‘care workers who were paid over £9.50, worked full-time hours were not on a zero-hours contract, received training, and had a qualification relevant to social care; compared to those ‘whose role did not fit any of the criteria’ (28.1% compared to 48.7%).
+This suggests that the combined effect of different elements of good work does have an impact on retention.

 Analysis of the Annual Population Survey showed that temporary contracts increased the likelihood of leaving one’s job (by 9%) and so did contracts involving non-standard working hours.
 Factors that reduced the likelihood of leaving included having recently received or been offered job related training (by 6%) and higher pay levels, although the authors emphasise that there is a weaker association between pay and leaving than compared to other job characteristics.

 Similarly, investment in learning and development was considered to be a key factor among organisations with a low turnover rate, alongside others including ‘involving colleagues in decision-making’.
+Modelling of the latest ASC-WDC data also showed that investment in training (i.e. more than 30 instances of training) reduced turnover substantially.
 This may be because training enhances skills in areas that have become more complex or because it may offer a progression route.